akshanaj/MoodScan--Tracks-mood-from-journal-entries-/README.md

 That led me to focus less on binary sentiment classification, and more on mapping the **emotional journey** within a piece of writing.
 The goal isn’t just to say “this is happy” or “this is sad,” but to recognize the **nuances and shifts in feeling**, allowing for more meaningful mood tracking over time.

-##  Folder Structure (Optional)
- say “this is happy” or “this is sad,” but to recognize the nuances and shifts in feeling, allowing for more meaningful mood tracking over time.